EdenGri/SONiC/doc/add_date_show_version/add_date_to_show_version.md

 # Motivation

-The date of the system is a key for debug process.
-Nowadays, SONiC does not provide a date in the techsupport, which makes the debug process be more difficult.
+When running "show techsupport" it includes "show version" output, but we don't provide the system date which is necessary for debug process.

 # About this Manual

-This document provides an overview of the implementation to add a new row which provides the <u>current</u> date on the switch on the 'show version' CLI command.
+This document provides an overview of the implementation to add a new "date" attribute which provides the <u>current</u> date on the switch on the "show version" CLI command.

-before:
+**<u>Before:</u>**

 ```
 admin@sonic:~$ show version